awsdocs/amazon-emr-release-guide/doc_source/emr-emrfs-encryption.md

 ## Amazon S3 server\-side encryption<a name="emr-emrfs-encryption-sse"></a>

 When you set up Amazon S3 server\-side encryption, Amazon S3 encrypts data at the object level as it writes the data to disk and decrypts the data when it is accessed\.
-For more information about SSE, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about SSE, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service User Guide*\.

 You can choose between two different key management systems when you specify SSE in Amazon EMR:
 + **SSE\-S3** – Amazon S3 manages keys for you\.
 + **SSE\-KMS** – You use an AWS KMS customer master key \(CMK\) set up with policies suitable for Amazon EMR\.
-For more information about key requirements for Amazon EMR, see [Using AWS KMS customer master keys \(CMKs\) for encryption ](emr/latest/ManagementGuide/emr-encryption-enable.html#emr-awskms-keys)\.
+For more information about key requirements for Amazon EMR, see [Using AWS KMS customer master keys \(CMKs\) for encryption](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-encryption-enable.html#emr-awskms-keys)\.

 SSE with customer\-provided keys \(SSE\-C\) is not available for use with Amazon EMR\.